-Courthouse Center Policies
+Green Line Area Center Policies

-Designated City Center locations and boundaries are shown in Figure 5-2.
+· Designated City Center locations and boundaries are shown in Figure 5-2.

-- Proposed development within each designated Center has the following options: - Where applicable, develop according to the existing zoning requirements for the property (by-right development) and as informed by the ITA and Vicinity Master Plan. - Develop according to City Center Place Type design guidelines appropriate for the property's location within the Center (Core versus Edge Zone guidelines) and informed by the ITA and Vicinity Master Plan, where applicable, and Transition Area Design Guidelines. - The City may update and enhance the Interfacility Traffic Area and Vicinity Master Plan to align with Center design guidelines.
+- Proposed development within each designated Center has the following options: - Where applicable, develop according to the existing zoning requirements for the property (by-right development) and as informed by the ITA and Vicinity Master Plan. - Develop according to City Center Place Type design guidelines appropriate for the property's location within the Center (Core versus Edge Zone guidelines) and informed by the ITA and Vicinity Master Plan, where applicable, and Transition Area Design Guidelines. - Limit building heights to four stories in the Municipal Center and six stories in the area's northwestern Center. - The City may update and enhance the Interfacility Traffic Area and Vicinity Master Plan to align with Center design guidelines.
 Updates could include: - A form-based code that adds design requirements for proposed development. - Center infrastructure, including: - Internal street network alignments and designated street types. - Stormwater treatment improvements and parks. - Shared parking locations and types (structured versus surface parking). - An infrastructure financing plan.